-- 1. Regular inspections of the workplace to identify potential hazards and unsafe practices by TPM check list - 2.
-EHS walk thrus by Cross functional team along with top management of the location - 3.
-Group internal Safety audits, External audits acc to ISO 45001 - 4.
-Near miss reporting systems are implemented across the location for employees working at the shopfloor - c.
-Whether you have processes for workers to report the work related hazards and to remove themselves from such risks.
+- 2. EHS walk thrus by Cross functional team along with top management of the location - 3.
+Group internal Safety audits, External audits acc to ISO 45001 - risks.
 (Y/N)

 Yes.
 In addition to implementing safety measures, we encourage our employees and workers to report health and safety violations such as work hazards, near misses, and unsafe acts among others